-If you're looking for similar to Honey and Clover, you might like these titles.
-All recommendations are made by Anime-Planet users like you!
+If you're looking for anime similar to Honey and Clover, you might like these titles.

 The studious and uptight Chiaki is well-known as the top pianist of his school, and dreams of becoming a world-class conductor like his idol, Viera; but his fear of flying (which makes studying abroad impossible) combined with a recent break-up and dismissal from his piano instructor causes that future to seem both bleak and unlikely.
 After collapsing outside of his apartment, drunk, Chiaki inadvertently meets a young woman named Nodame who, while quite talented at the piano, is unclean, clumsy, and haphazard.
 Despite being almost polar opposites, the two begin to grow closer and work, together, to overcome the obstacles in their careers.